-Almost immediately after surgery doctors will require you to get up and move about.
-Patients are asked to walk or stand at the bedside on the night of surgery, take several walks the next day and thereafter.
-On leaving the hospital, you may be able to care for all your personal needs, but will need help with shopping, lifting and with transportation.
+Doctors will require you to get up and move about almost immediately after surgery.
+Patients are asked to walk or stand at the bedside on the night of surgery, and to take several walks the next day and thereafter.

 How soon can I drive?

-For your own safety, you should not drive until you have stopped taking narcotic medications and can move quickly and alertly to stop your car, especially in an emergency.
+You should not drive until you have stopped taking narcotic medications and can move quickly and alertly to stop your car.

 What should I bring with me to the hospital?

-Basic toiletries (comb, toothbrush, etc.) and clothing may be provided by the hospital, but most people prefer to bring their own.
+Basic toiletries (comb, toothbrush, etc.) and clothes may be provided by the hospital, but most people prefer to bring their own.
 Choose clothes for your stay that are easy to put on and take off.
 Because of your incision, your clothes may become stained by blood or other body fluids.
-Other ideas:

 What do I need to do to be successful after surgery?

 - Immediately after surgery, your doctor will provide you with special dietary guidelines.
 You will need to follow these guidelines closely.
-Many surgeons begin patients with liquid diets, moving to semi-solid foods and later, sometimes weeks or months later, solid foods can be tolerated without risk to the surgical procedure performed.
-Allowing time for proper healing of your new stomach pouch is necessary and important.
+Many surgeons begin patients with liquid diets, then move to semi-solid foods and later, sometimes weeks or months later, solid foods can be tolerated.
+Proper healing of your new stomach pouch is important.

-- When able to eat solids, eat 2-3 meals per day, no more.
+- When you are able to eat solids, eat two to three meals per day, and no more.
 Protein in the form of lean meats (chicken, turkey, fish) and other low-fat sources should be eaten first.
-These should comprise at least half the volume of the meal eaten.
-Foods should be cooked without fat and seasoned to taste.
+These should make up at least half the volume of your meal.
+Foods should be seasoned to taste and cooked without fat.
 Avoid sauces, gravies, butter, margarine, mayonnaise and junk foods.

 - Drink 2-3 quarts or more of water each day.
-Water must be consumed slowly, 1-2 mouthfuls at a time, due to the restrictive effect of the operation.
+Water must be consumed slowly, one to two mouthfuls at a time, due to the restrictive effect of the operation.

-- Exercise aerobically every day for at least 20 minutes (one-mile brisk walk, bike riding, stair climbing, etc.).
-Weight/resistance exercise can be added 3-4 days per week, as instructed by your doctor.
+- Exercise aerobically every day for at least 20 minutes (1-mile brisk walk, bike riding, stair climbing, etc.).
+Weight and resistance exercise can be added three to four days per week, as instructed by your doctor.

 What's so important about exercise?

 When you have a weight loss surgery procedure, you lose weight because the amount of food energy (calories) you are able to eat is much less than your body needs to operate.
-It has to make up the difference by burning reserves or unused tissues.
-Your body will tend to burn any unused muscle before it begins to burn the fat it has saved up.
-If you do not exercise daily, your body will consume your unused muscle, and you will lose muscle mass and strength.
-Daily aerobic exercise for 20 minutes will communicate to your body that you want to use your muscles and force it to burn the fat instead.
+It has to make up the difference by burning reserves or unused tissues, including muscle.

 What is the right amount of exercise after weight loss surgery?